 With typical vision, an image is sharply focused onto the retina.
 In nearsightedness (myopia), the point of focus is in front of the retina, making distant objects appear blurry.

 Nearsightedness (myopia) is a common vision condition in which near objects appear clear, but objects farther away look blurry.
 It occurs when the shape of the eye — or the shape of certain parts of the eye — causes light rays to bend (refract) inaccurately.
 Light rays that should be focused on nerve tissues at the back of the eye (retina) are focused in front of the retina.

 Nearsightedness usually develops during childhood and adolescence, and it usually becomes more stable between the ages of 20 and 40.
 Myopia tends to run in families.

 A basic eye exam can confirm nearsightedness.
-You can easily correct the condition with eyeglasses or contact lenses.
-Another treatment option for nearsightedness is surgery.
+You can compensate for the blurry vision with eyeglasses, contact lenses or refractive surgery.

 - Blurry vision when looking at distant objects